ds2713/es2017/README.md

 10. There used to be a timeout which raises an annoying exception and is hard to fix without a reset.
 Running `connect()` and `disconnect()` before and after each message prevents this timeout.
 The device runs easily overnight, up to, and above shock index numbers of 500.
   * The only concern now is an overflow, which is unlikely (assuming signed 32-bit integer).

+11. The "real units" of the seismograph are measured in Volts per metres per second.
+In other words, the device measures velocity.
+However, the specific velocity is not needed in our detections for shocks, which is why we have not gone into interpretting the voltage data specifically.
+Additionally, the transfer function between the voltage and m/s varies with frequency (the datasheet has a Bode plot).

+12. Website building has begun.

 ### Remaing possibilities
 1. The website inside the `/docs` folder needs to be made.
 Active display of data?